Validator Slashing

 Evolution:

-Better Monitoring: Tools detecting slashing risks.
+Better Monitoring: Tools for detecting slashing risks will improve.

-Insurance Products: Insurance against slashing.
+Insurance Products: Insurance against slashing will become more common.

-Cross-Chain Slashing: Slashing across multiple chains.
+Cross-Chain Slashing: Slashing mechanisms may extend across multiple chains.

 Deter Dishonesty Economically